rossfadely/rossfadely.github.io/_posts/2015-1-28-PiinPoint.md

 So what does this mean for our PiinPoint team?

-> *GOAL:* At each location with at least one measurement, estimate the vehicle and pedestrian traffic for hours with no data.
+> *GOAL:* At each location, estimate the vehicle and pedestrian traffic for hours with no data.

 You can imagine that this might be a tricky task given the heterogeneous nature of the data.
 Nevertheless our goal is to improve on their models, as measured by the root mean squared error (RMSE) on held-out test data.

-# First Cracks
+# First Attempts

 When deciding to take this consulting job on as my Insight project, I was initially intrigued.
 What a great opportunity to run some Gaussian Processes with cool kernels (e.g., [these cats](http://arxiv.org/abs/1302.4245)) or perhaps some creative density estimation (e.g., my acquaintance Iain Murray and crew's [RNADE](http://arxiv.org/abs/1306.0186)).
 Alas, these methods rely on reasonable sampling of the space and after seeing the above views of the data, I switched my focus.